Jwachala/ECEE/lab10/labreport10.md

 ![Prelab Scope][imgpre2]

-Here we see the singal on for only part of the cycle, that part being the 1.5ms it's on.
+Here we see the signal on for only part of the cycle, that part being the 1.5ms it's on.

 ## Assignment 1